joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 The concept:

-* A shop sells apples, banana, oranges.
+* A shop sells apples, bananas, oranges.

-* A cart holds the user's items.
+* A cart holds a user's items.

-* A till calculates the cost of cart's items.
+* A till calculates the cost of a cart's items.

 * An offer is a potential discount such as buy one get one free.